bansal3396/Stay-Finder/readme.md

-DREAM NEST: A Full-stack Home Rental Application
+STAY FINDER: A Full-stack Home Rental Application

-DREAM NEST is a comprehensive and Responsive full-stack project designed for home rentals.
+STAY FINDER is a comprehensive and Responsive full-stack project designed for home rentals.
 Let’s explore its various features and functionalities:

 1.Sign Up and Log In:
 *New users can sign up via the provided link.